This post contains affiliate links. Please see our disclosure policy.

-Want to activate a dried sourdough starter?
-Whether you've purchased a sourdough starter in dried form or have some of your own dehydrated sourdough starter, it's really easy to reactivate and rehydrate your sourdough starter.
+Want to rehydrate a dried sourdough starter?
+Whether you’ve purchased a dehydrated sourdough starter or have some of your own dried starter, it’s really easy to reactivate it and get it bubbly and ready to bake with in just a few days!
+No matter where your dried sourdough starter came from, the process to rehydrate it is really quite simple.
+You’ll be baking sourdough bread within a week!

 Activating a dried sourdough starter can take much less time than starting a sourdough starter from scratch.

-• DAY 1 - MORNING - Starting with a clean jar, add 20g of dried sourdough starter to the jar.
+• DAY 1 – MORNING – Starting with a clean glass jar, add 10g of dried sourdough starter to the jar.
 Add 50g of warm water and stir it together until the starter is completely covered and coated by the water.
-Now add 50g of flour and stir in well, ensuring that you get plenty of oxygen into the mixture.
-Cover with a paper towel or coffee filter secured with an elastic band and leave for approximately 12 hours.
+Now add 50g of flour and stir in well.
+This is the first feeding and is designed to wake the dried starter up!
+Cover with a paper towel or loose lid and leave in a warm spot to ferment for approximately 24 hours.

-• DAY 2 - AFTERNOON - After 12 hours, discard all but 50g of your starter (you could just place 50g of the starter into a clean jar and get rid of the rest).
+• DAY 2 – EVENING – After 12 hours, discard all but 50g of your starter (you could just place 50g of the starter into a clean jar and get rid of the rest).
 Add 50g of water and 50g of flour to your mixture.
-Give it a really good stir to get plenty of oxygen into the mix.
+Give it a really good stir and cover, just like day 1 and 2.

-• DAY 3 - MORNING - Discard all but 50g of your starter (you could just place 50g of the starter into a clean jar and get rid of the rest).
+• DAY 3 – MORNING – Discard all but 50g of your starter (you could just place 50g of the starter into a clean jar and get rid of the rest).
 Add 50g of water and 50g of flour to your mixture.
-Give it a really good stir to get plenty of oxygen into the mix.
-You'll need to repeat step 3 above every 12 hours for around 3-7 days.
+Give it a really good stir.
+You’ll need to repeat step 3 every 12 hours until your starter is bubbly and doubling consistently.
+If your starter was strong when it was dried, it may already be doing this.
+If not, just keep going.
 You want your starter to become bubbly and consistently doubling after each feed.
-Once it is doing this consistently, it will be ready to bake with.
+You can read more about understanding when your sourdough starter is ready to bake with.

-Once your sourdough starter is doubling consistently, you'll need to move it into ongoing maintenance mode - you can find an easy guide to sourdough starter feeding and storage here.
+Once your sourdough starter is bubbly and doubling consistently, you’ll need to move it into ongoing maintenance mode.
+You can use this guide to learn how to feed a sourdough starter

 Best Tips for Rehydrating Sourdough Starter

-While activating dried sourdough starter is a relatively easy process, there are a few things that will ensure you have success.
+While activating dried sourdough starter is a relatively easy process, there are a few things that will ensure you have success and produce a healthy starter.

 • Timing – Try to keep the timing of your feeding consistently 12 hours apart.
 Feeding the starter twice a day is important to get the starter going.

-• Temperature - You should keep the starter warm (if possible) to speed up the activation process.
-Starters do best between 24C - 28C.
-You'll find tips of keeping your starter warm here.
+• Temperature – You should keep the starter warm (if possible) to speed up the activation process.
+Starters do best between 24ºC – 28ºC.
+Check out these tips for keeping your starter warm.

-• Consistency - Depending on the flour you're using, your starter may feel a little thicker or a little runnier.
+• Consistency – Depending on the flour you’re using, your starter may feel a little thicker or a little runnier.
 Ideally, you want it to be like warm peanut butter.
-In general, your sourdough starter will thin out a little as it ferments, so don't stress too much if it feels a little thick.
+In general, your sourdough starter will thin out a little as it ferments, so don’t stress too much if it feels a little thick.
 Try to keep to the same equal flour to water ratio.
-If you feel the starter is too runny, you can fix it using these steps.
+If you feel the starter is too runny, use these solutions to fix a runny sourdough starter.

 • Storage – Once your starter is doubling consistently you can choose to store your sourdough starter in the fridge or feed it daily and store it on the counter.

-Instructions for activating a dried sourdough starter that will work whether you're using sourdough starter you've dried yourself, been gifted by a friend or purchased.
+Instructions for rehydrating a dried sourdough starter that will work whether you're using sourdough starter you've dried yourself, been gifted by a friend or purchased.

 Equipment